 Spray Paint Primer (gray if doing a dark color or white if doing a light color)

-1-2 Cans Rust-Oleum American Accents Ultra Cover 2X, any shade (I am using Moss Green), available in the Spray Paint aisle of your local Walmart Store
+1-2 Cans Rust-Oleum American Accents Ultra Cover 2X, any shade (I am using Moss Green)- make sure the one you choose is a spray paint for wood

 Rust-Oleum Decorative Glaze in Java Brown

 Hardware (optional) or spray paint to paint it

 To begin, prepare your surface by wiping the entire piece down with a clean cloth.
 Disassemble any drawers and hardware to prepare it for painting.

 Next, give the entire piece a good sanding to smooth out any imperfections.
 Sand any edges with a piece of sandpaper and use a sander to smooth the top of your piece.
 IT is important to take your time when you sand your furniture, so you have a great base for painting.

 Once the piece is fully sanded, wipe it down with a damp cloth to prepare it for priming.

 To help prevent drips and to make sure we get into every crevice of this piece with paint, we are going to start with our piece INVERTED.